chrisrollins65/cr_translate_mate/README.txt

 **SPECIAL CHARACTERS**

 The module can't really know when text is meant for HTML output vs use in code, emails, etc, so when you save a translation, special characters are NOT converted into their HTML equivalents.
-So a text such as "A&ntilde;adir transacci&oacute;n" will be saved as "Añadir transacción"
+So a text such as "A&ntilde;adir transacci&oacute;n" will be saved as "Añadir transacción".

+Fortunately, most modern browsers correctly display these characters even if they're not html encoded.

 **ENGLISH**

 Since English translations come preinstalled with Opencart, be aware that if you edit them, any future update to Opencart could overwrite your changes.

 -------------------------------
 ERRORS: